JBSiena/WS_GROUP_PROJECT/Readme.txt

 ++--------------------------++

 to Avoid getting Error:
-    install the requirements in the requirements.txt or run
+    install the requirements in the requirements.txt

     Open your Terminal/CMD then
     navigate to the requirements.txt folder then type